 Almost Every Athlete Benefits From a Mouthguard

 Though it’s a no-brainer to wear a mouthguard for contact sports like football, any sport that involves running, jumping, or using a ball presents a danger to your teeth and gums.
 We recommend using a mouthguard for activities like bicycling and skateboarding too.
 If you’re wearing a helmet, you’ll also benefit from a mouthguard.

-To find out more about athletic mouthguards, call Kirchner Dental at 812-913-6093.
+To find out more about athletic mouthguards, restorative dentistry and more call Kirchner Dental at 812-913-6093.
 Our Jeffersonville, IN office is located minutes from Jeffersonville High School and Riverside Elementary School.